IOTECH-Donegal/RTK/docs/reference_implementation.md

 - Set UBX-MSG 01-01 NAV-POSECEF to **On** for USB
 - Set UBX-MSG 01-02 NAV-POSLLH to **On** for USB

+### Ardusimple configuration for heading
+Any board used as a rover in a moving base arrangement needs to egress UBX on UART1.
+More to be written on this!

+### General
 Before you power down, save the configuration by going to UBX-CFG Save Current Configuration and press **send**

 Always take a backup of the Ardusimple configuration at the end of a configuration session.